qq-dai/qq-dai.github.io/index.md

 My research interests include graph data management and mining, social network analysis, graph computation systems, etc.

+**I welcome applications from motivated students and typically have openings for one PhD student and 2-3 Master's students annually.
+If you are interested in joining our research group, please feel free to reach out to me.
+**

 # Publications
 1. **Qiangqiang Dai**, Rong-Hua Li, Lianpeng Qiao, Donghang Cui, and GuorenWang.
 "Theoretically and Practically Efficient Maximum Biclique Search".
 Proceedings of the ACM on Management of Data (SIGMOD), 3(6): 368:1-368:26, (December 2025).
 1. **Qiangqiang Dai**, Ronghua Li, Donghang Cui, Guoren Wang.
 "Theoretically and Practically Efficient Maximum Defective Clique Search".
 Proceedings of the ACM on Management of Data (SIGMOD), 2(4): 206:1-206:27, 2024.